 CULTIVATE GOOD EMOTIONAL REACTIONS

-Life is full of jolts and tosses and sudden happening we didn’t want or expect.
-Expletives are made for such events and express well our upset and disappointment when things don’t seem to go our way, or a reasonable way, or a convenient way or not a dangerous or destructive or even deadly way.
+Life is full of jolts and tosses and sudden happening we did not want or expect.
+Expletives are made for such events and express well our upset and disappointment when things do not seem to go our way, or a reasonable way, or a convenient way or not a dangerous or destructive or even deadly way.
 These wrong turns and upsets can never be fully avoided or escaped from, though many build entire life projects towards this aim.
 Indeed, a whole lifetime may be spent engineering our own and the circumstance of others to prevent upset, or the fruition of what we do not want.
 Some success may even be had…for a time.
 And some peace then may be found…for a time.
 But then how much greater the upset and consequence when the universe at last veers left when we wanted and engineered and begged and dreamed and connived it should go right.
 Such upset and disappointment.
 A great fall from such a well-intentioned height.
 Pain then.
 Sadness for a while.
 Life appears then such a grind.

 The Stoics teach us to recognize and mind the scope of our control, for this then sets up parameters of reasonable control.
 Our expectations must be trained to extend no further than our own self-control in the face of a complex world which may not behave as we want or expect.
 I cannot control fortune.
 Though I can control how I respond to fortune’s whims.
 My own self-control in responding well to every event and circumstance—favorable or not—is not only my best utility in dealing well with life as it is; buy is my only truly effective response to the things to which I could never prepare.